kshaffer/kshaffer.github.io/_posts/2015-03-29-why-education.md

 What do I have wrong?
 What am I missing?
 And should every stage/aspect of education address all five?
 (I don't think so.)

 *Note: you can reply below, or you can reply to my tweet or Facebook post.
-This site will gather Twitter and Facebook comments and list them on this page — though not necessarily in chronological order.*
+Thanks to [webmentions](http://indiewebcamp.com/Webmention), this site will gather Twitter and Facebook comments and list them on this page — though not necessarily in chronological order.*